Skip to main content

 Storage and Retention

-• Submissions are stored indefinitely as long as the course exists
+• Submissions are stored indefinitely as long as the card and course exists

 • Deleting a course deletes all associated submissions